-While most SEO strategists rely on internal linking to improve the search engine ranking for their websites, external links and outbound links should also be integral to your efforts.
+While most SEO strategists rely on link building and internal linking to improve the search engine ranking for their websites, external links and outbound links should also be integral to your efforts.
 They also help drive traffic to your site and improve its authority.
 Even with the constant evolution of search engine algorithms, linking remains an essential factor in designating your site as a quality resource.

 While the terms are often used interchangeably, there are some critical distinctions between external links and outbound links SEO.
 Understanding the difference between the two allows you to come up with more effective SEO tactics.

 What are External Links?

 External links, or backlinks, are hyperlinks that, once clicked, directs users from one page to a different target page.
 More specifically, other sites that are linking back to yours as a resource.

 Getting other pages to create external links SEO back to your page helps it move up higher in search engine results pages (SERPs) presented to users when they enter different search terms.
 Some of the metrics many search engines use in evaluating the quality of external links include: